msv2017/TokenProvider/README.md

 ## How it works

-Technically extension sends request to remote server as json:
+When user perform right click on editable element (like textbox, textarea etc.), extension checks current tab's URL to match one of defined environments of default user, and if it succeed, sends the request to remote server as json:

     {
         userName: user.login,